AliHamz10/Artificial-Intelligence-Lab-COMP-340L/README.md

 ## Lab 03

 In Lab 03, I implemented a solution to the 8-puzzle problem using the Iterative Deepening Depth-First Search (IDDFS) algorithm.

+## Lab 04

+In Lab 04 of the Artificial Intelligence course, I implemented the A* Search Algorithm to find the shortest path in a grid with obstacles, using the Manhattan distance heuristic.
+The lab consisted of two tasks: the first involved implementing A* to determine its completeness and optimality, while the second required applying A* to both unweighted and weighted graphs, comparing its efficiency with BFS and analyzing its suitability for weighted graphs.
+The implementation included writing Python code for both graph types and providing observations on when to use A* effectively.